 The best part of this sandwich is that I used Aquafaba to bread the eggplant.
 In the past, I have used almond milk and flax seed meal which were ok.

-Now, you can go for your store bought pizza or marinara sauce for the parmesan.
-However, I highly recommend ,y homemade pizza sauce because it is made with all fresh ingredients.
+Now, you can go for your store bought pizza or marinara sauce for the Parmesan.
+However, I highly recommend my homemade pizza sauce because it is made with all fresh ingredients.
 Plus, it has an extra amount of garlic which made it that much more delicious.

 You can also add red or green bell peppers, onions and mushrooms to this recipe.
 I kept it as simple as possible, but, I do love some red peppers in the sandwich